Generic Name: mupirocin

 Centany - Clinical Pharmacology

-Mupirocin is bactericidal at concentrations achieved by topical administration.
-However, the minimum bactericidal concentration (MBC) against relevant pathogens is generally eight-fold to thirty-fold higher than the minimum inhibitory concentration (MIC).
+Mupirocin is an antibacterial agent produced by fermentation using the organism Pseudomonas fluorescens.
+Mupirocin is active against some Gram-positive bacteria including methicillin-resistant Staphylococcus aureus (MRSA) and against some Gram-negative bacteria.
+Mupirocin is bactericidal at concentrations typically achieved by topical administration.
+The minimum bactericidal concentration (MBC) against relevant pathogens is generally eight-fold to thirty-fold higher than the minimum inhibitory concentration (MIC).
 In addition, mupirocin is highly protein bound (>97%), and the effect of wound secretions on the MICs of mupirocin has not been determined.

-Carcinogenesis, Mutagenesis, Impairment of Fertility –
+Carcinogenesis, Mutagenesis, Impairment of Fertility

 Long-term studies in animals to evaluate carcinogenic potential of mupirocin have not been conducted.